Rollover (film)

-Rollover is a 1981 American political thriller film directed by Alan J. Pakula and starring Jane Fonda and Kris Kristofferson.
-The film was nominated for a Razzie Award for Worst Actor for Kristofferson.
+Rollover is a 1981 American political thriller drama film directed by Alan J. Pakula and starring Jane Fonda and Kris Kristofferson.
+The film was nominated for a Razzie Award for Worst Actor for Kristofferson at the 2nd Golden Raspberry Awards.

 Plot

-Lee Winters (Fonda) is the widow of the Chairman and primary stockholder of Winterchem Enterprises, a chemical company, who is attempting to obtain financing of the purchase of a processing plant in Spain, while trying to determine why her husband was murdered.

-Apparently, her late husband discovered some damning information about an Account Number 21214, a secret slush fund involving asset transfers.
+Lee Winters is the widow of Charlie, the chairman and primary stockholder of Winterchem Enterprises, a chemical company, who is attempting to obtain financing of the purchase of a processing plant in Spain while trying to determine why her husband was murdered.
+Apparently, the late Charlie discovered some damning information about an Account Number 21214, a secret slush fund involving asset transfers.

-Respected financier Hubbell Smith (Kristofferson) takes over as president of Borough National Bank at the request of First New York Bank chairman Maxwell Emery (Cronyn), in an attempt to have Smith discover the financial status of Borough National.
+Respected financier Hubbell Smith takes over as president of Borough National Bank at the request of First New York Bank chairman Maxwell Emery, in an attempt to have Smith discover the financial status of Borough National.

 Smith discovers that the bank isn't just in trouble, it's essentially so insolvent that it can't even pay its next dividend.
 It needs to find a customer who needs to borrow a lot of money and either loan the money or act as broker in the deal in order to raise some quick cash and stave off intervention by the Federal Reserve.

 One of the largest customers of Borough National is Winterchem, but because of federal lending limits, the bank "can't loan them a dime" but conceivably could be involved in brokering a deal between Winterchem and some other lender capable of loaning the approximately $500 million needed to buy the plant, and the bank would receive a 1% finder's fee for making the arrangement.
 Later there are tense moments when Borough National are waiting for Arab oil money deposits to be renewed in a "roll over".
 The bank would be unable to refund the deposits, but at the last minute the roll over occurs, except for some money diverted to account 21214.

 Smith becomes involved, both financially and romantically, with Winters in her attempts to finance the purchase of the petrochemical plant and in the discovery of the mystery of account 21214.
 They finally do so by brokering a deal with some Arab investors who take control of her stock as security for the transaction.